richardgaywood/paydata.org/content/houserules/matrix/_index.md

 ---
 title: "Matrix"
 linkTitle: "Matrix"
 type: docs
 weight: 40
 ---

-This is the Missions section!
+Houserules that don't fit in any section:

+* All cyberdecks reduced to 25% of list price.